 What to expect when you complete your DPP

-Credit referencing agencies and DPPs
+Credit reference agencies and DPPs

-The next thing you should do is check your credit file.
 Each agency provides guidance on how to read your report:

 Free multilingual debt guide